Skip to main content

 2 mentions Positive Neutral Negative

-The atmosphere of the game is mixed; while some players appreciate the unique feel of each town, field, and building, others find the overall world design generic and reminiscent of basic RPG Maker projects, which detracts from the immersive experience.
+The atmosphere in the game is mixed; while some players appreciate the unique feel of each town, field, and building, others criticize the overall world design as generic and reminiscent of basic RPG Maker assets, detracting from the immersive experience.

-• “Every town, field, and building has its own feel and atmosphere to it.”
+• “Every town, field, and building has its own unique feel and atmosphere.”

 • “This hinders the atmosphere, making towns feel generic and the overworld look like it’s straight out of a basic 'getting started with RPG Maker' kit.”